qodeinvestments/Swan-Documentation/Systems/QGF/Hypothesis/Readme.md

 But the marketcap range is not inflation adjusted.
 The above ranges could have been true for recent years.
 But as years pass on, the range of the groups also changes.

-_i.e. a company of marketcap 5000 Cr could be a largecap company in the year 2005, but a company of the same marketcap may not fall under largecap category now._
+_i.e. a company of marketcap 5000 Cr could be a largecap company in the year 2005, but a company of the same marketcap may not fall under largecap category in the year 2023._

 So, we tried to find a way to group companies based on Marketcap without fixing to the above ranges.